Residencies

 2025 · Andrea Casarrubios

-Composition and production residency for new works, with a focus deeply connected to the surrounding environment and its natural landscape.
+Composition and production residency for new works, with an approach especially connected to the environment and its nature.

 2025 · Diego Arribas

-Visual arts residency focused on working with hybrid formats, exploring the relationship between performed repertoire, staging, and nature.
+Visual art creation residency focused on working with hybrid formats, exploring the relationship between the performed repertoire with stage and nature.

 2025 · Ballarte ensemble

-Creative residency to develop “La Balena” or The Whale, a multidisciplinary, multi-layered show: based on a tale written by Giulio Tanasini, it sets out to stage a story through the use of music, acting, stage installation and audiovisual elements.
+Residency for the creation of «La Ballena», a multidisciplinary show with multiple layers: based on a story written by Giulio Tanasini, it proposes bringing to stage a narrative through the use of music, performance, scenic installation, and audiovisual elements.